dasha-shchep/LIIC/README.md

 `--steps`/`-s` Number of steps in LIIC

-Internal coordinate scan requires a working installation of OpenBabel
+Internal coordinate scan requires a working installation of OpenBabeli, for now.

 A Kabsch optimisation routine can preceed the LIIC and is recommended in the case of cartesian coordinates.
 It is invoked by the `--kabsch`/`-k` flag.